iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [5.1.4] 2020-07-27 =

+* Fix - Mobile week view from displaying the wrong time in the time separator when on leading UTC timezone.
+[ECP-426]
+* Fix - Mobile week view from displaying wrong start of the week when on leading UTC timezone.
+[ECP-440]
+* Fix - Fix category URLs issues in non English sites to avoid 404 errors.
+[ECP-422]
+* Fix - Fix Week and Photo View URLs issues in non English sites to avoid 404 errors.
+[ECP-427]
+* Fix - Properly enqueue the customizer styles to allow overriding of theme styles.
+[TEC-3531]
+* Fix - Fix Week, Photo and Map View URLs issues in non English sites to avoid 404 errors.
+[ECP-427]
+* Fix - Don't test addresses for mappability if using the default API key.
+[ECP-424]
+* Tweak - Enhanced the compatibility between the `[tribe_events]` shortcode, particularly the Month View, and Elementor to ensure the shortcode correctly renders in the Editor [ECP-374, ECP-376]
+* Language - 0 new strings added, 7 updated, 0 fuzzied, and 0 obsoleted

+= [5.1.3] 2020-06-24 =

+* Tweak - Add new filter `tribe_events_pro_filter_views_v2_plural_events_label` to customize the label in V2 views.
+[VE-9]
+* Fix - Correct variable name typo in recurrence meta.
+* Fix - Featured for `[tribe_events]` defaults to `null` which will show both Featured and normal events.
+[ECP-350]
+* Language - 1 new strings added, 53 updated, 2 fuzzied, and 0 obsoleted

+= [5.1.2] 2020-05-27 =

+* Fix - Blocks editor Additional Pro fields are now properly saving and displayed as expected [ECP-354]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted

+= [5.1.1] 2020-05-11 =

+* Feature - Move all the featured event icons to templates.
+[ECP-419]
+* Tweak - Remove events with no venue from map view.
+Allow override via the `tribe_events_pro_map_view_show_events_with_no_venue` filter.
+[EXT-169]
+* Tweak - Use Tribe Common implementation of Shortcodes for consistency with Extensions requirements.
+[TCMN-56]
+* Tweak - change text in map view tooltip when venue has incomplete or unmappable address info.
+[EXT-170]
+* Language - 1 new strings added, 61 updated, 0 fuzzied, and 2 obsoleted

+= [5.1.0] 2020-04-23 =

+* Feature - Add "fast-forward" link to week view when no events are shown.
+[TEC-3400]
+* Feature - Add `tribe_events_views_v2_use_ff_link` and `tribe_events_views_v2_{$this->slug}_use_ff_link` filters to allow control of the link.
+[TEC-3400]
+* Tweak - Improved on meta data handling of for Blocks editor.
+* Tweak - Deprecate Select2 3.5.4 in favor of SelectWoo
+* Tweak - Load plugin text domain on the new `tribe_load_text_domains` action hook, which fires on `init` instead of on the `plugins_loaded` hook.
+[ECP-397]
+* Fix - Prevent Blocks editor from throwing browser alert when leaving the page without any changes applied to the edited post.
+* Fix - Prevent PHP errors from happening during bulk activation or deactivation of the plugin [TCMN-53]
+* Fix - The text domain on Week View no results messages so they can be translated.
+[ECP-356]
+* Fix - The text domain in the top bar of the Photo, Week, and Map view to make the text translatable.
+[ECP-387]
+* Fix - Correct the text domain in the dropdown for the Photo, Week, and Map view to make the text translatable.
+[ECP-355]
+* Fix - Venues with addresses that cannot be resolved to a latitude and longitude will now show as w/o address in Map view [ECP-388]
+* Fix - Correct some views text domains for proper translation.
+[TEC-3390]
+* Language - 12 new strings added, 128 updated, 0 fuzzied, and 0 obsoleted

 = [5.0.3] 2020-03-23 =

 * Fix - Always show all recurring events on /all view even if `Recurring event instances` is checked.
 [ECP-327].